Code-Institute-Submissions/pinkys/README.md

 - Sign Up button impletmentation to allow users that sign up to Pinky's to actually recieve Discounts, news about the company and other offers.

+- Coming off the back of the above feature, subscription form could be implemented to the site to gather information about subscribers and tailor updates to them.

-- Contact us page with smaps API to allow users to know where Pinky's is located and the local area of distrubtion.
+- Contact us page with maps API to allow users to know where Pinky's is located and the local area of distrubtion.

+- Anti spam form validation like google reCaptcha API to help prevent bot attacks and junk mail.

 ## Technologies Used